Participants should be able to travel and live independently, navigate bus and train transportation, extensive walking, and stairs.

 University of Navarra advises students to budget approximately 400-720 euros per month to meet living expenses.
 Travel and social activities are not included in this amount and will be dependent on the student.

-Students typically live in shared flats or houses in the surrounding area.
+Students typically live within walking distance from campus in shared flats or houses in the surrounding area called "Iturrama".
+It is typical for Auburn students to sublease from other university students who are on an exchange for the semester.
 For further information on housing availability and options visit accommodation information.

 PASSPORT AND VISA REQUIREMENTS